putcn/ai-compiler/README.md

 At the same time, when generating the Docker, this util function is also packaged into the Docker, so that the generated Python program can call it.

 In theory, this mechanism should work, but in the local runtime environment, there is an issue with the LLM's context window length, the source html is too long, it diluted the context and prompt, if I split it into pieces and use vector searching, the retrieval is not accurate enough.
 There is currently no good solution for this, unless the LLM's context window can be made large enough.
 Project Onhold.

+## Demo

+make sure you have docker and python 3.8+, and update the .env with the docker socket config according to your OS.

+- pip install -r requirements.txt
+- python main.py